This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Most of Agistri’s accommodation is located in Skala with few exceptions in Megalochori and Metochi.
 Skala is the best choice, though.
-It sits right at a beach, in walking distance from the port and close enough to the best beach of the island – Chalikiada.
+It sits right at a beach, within walking distance from the port and close enough to the best beach on the island – Chalikiada.
 Its seafront is filled with taverns and cafés, as well as souvenir shops and minimarkets.

-Upon arrival at the port, a lot of visitors rush straight to the bus for Skala omitting a visit of Megalochori altogether.
-It’s a shame though, the “old town” of Megalochori, with its picturesque old houses, narrow streets and gangs of curious street cats, is charming and well worth a short detour.
+Upon arrival at the port, a lot of visitors rush straight to the bus for Skala omitting a visit to Megalochori altogether.
+It’s a shame though, the “old town” of Megalochori, with its picturesque old houses, narrow streets, and gangs of curious street cats is charming and well worth a short detour.

 My favorite spot in Skala ended up being the small fisherman marina at the end of the village.
 Filled with picturesque wooden boats or “kaiki” bobbing on the waves and with a beautiful view of Skala’s characteristic Agioi Anargyroi church, this is the perfect place for a romantic sunset walk.

 There are no signs for the beach anywhere along the way but it’s not difficult to find.
 From Skala, follow the coastal road and later a paved alley towards Agistri Club Hotel.
-At the and of the alley you’ll see two narrow trails, one descending down to the left to the small yet pretty Skliri Beach and another heading to the forest.
+At the end of the alley, you’ll see two narrow trails, one descending down to the left to the small yet pretty Skliri Beach and another heading to the forest.

 Follow the second one for about 500 ignoring any diversions until you reach the top of the cliffs above the beach.
 The scramble to the beach looks terrifying from the top but is not all that difficult in reality.
 However, precaution and sensible shoes are in order, this is not a place for flip flops.